-Some of the factors that are considered in deciding what is in the best interest of a child are 1) Fitness of the party seeking child custody, 2) Adaptability of the prospective custodial parent to the task of raising the child, 3) Age, sex, and health of the child (and which parent could best accommodate them), 4) Physical and moral well-being of the child, 5) The child’s environment, and 6) The influence likely to be exerted on the child.
+Some of the factors that are considered in deciding what is in the best interest of a child are 1) Fitness of the party seeking child custody lawyers in maryland, 2) Adaptability of the prospective custodial parent to the task of raising the child, 3) Age, sex, and health of the child (and which parent could best accommodate them), 4) Physical and moral well-being of the child, 5) The child’s environment, and 6) The influence likely to be exerted on the child.
 Gillespie v.
 Gillespie, 206 Md.App.
 146 (2012).
 In some cases, applying the facts to these factors may result in a court order that awards sole residential custody of a child to one parent or joint residential custody to both parents.
 Under the Equal Protection Clauses of Maryland and U.S. Constitutions, a court may not consider a parent’s gender as a factor in deciding the custody of a child.

 The issue can become more complicated when considering some of the factors and applying the parties’ life-style to them.
 For example, many clients expect that their spouse’s adultery should be a determining factor in deciding their minor child’s residential custody, particularly when the moral well-being of a child is a stated factor in deciding the child’s best interest.
 But adultery does not become a factor if the child has not been exposed to it.
 Swain v.
 Swain 43 Md.App 622 (1979).
 In other words, a child is not negatively impacted by an adultery that s/he has not been exposed to; obviously, it would be a different situation if an adulterous relationship took place in the presence of a child but that is not a common scenario, and a parent who has exposed the child to his/her adultery probably has neglected the child in many other ways that would negatively impact that parent’s request for custody.